silverstripe/silverstripe-fulltextsearch/docs/en/03_configuration.md

     ->addSearchTerm('fire');
 ```

-You can also limit this to specific fields by passing an array as the second argument:
+You can also limit this to specific fields by passing an array as the second argument, specified in the form of `{table}_{field}`:

 ```php
 use SilverStripe\FullTextSearch\Search\Queries\SearchQuery;